13xforever/Chess-Coding-Adventure/UCI Specification.md

 	This should be sent once at engine startup after the `uci` and the `id` commands if any parameter can be changed in the engine.
 	The GUI should parse this and build a dialog for the user to change the settings.
-	> [!Note]
+	> ℹ️ Note
-	> not every option needs to appear in this dialog as some options like
+	> Not every option needs to appear in this dialog as some options like
 	> `Ponder`, `UCI_AnalyseMode`, etc. are better handled elsewhere or are set automatically.

 	If the user wants to change some settings, the GUI will send a `setoption` command to the engine.
-	> [!Note]
+	> ℹ️ Note
-	> the GUI need not send the `setoption` command when starting the engine for every option if it doesn't want to change the default value.
+	> The GUI need not send the `setoption` command when starting the engine for every option if
+	> it doesn't want to change the default value.

 	For all allowed combinations see the examples below, as some combinations of this token don't make sense.